simplebot-org/simplebot/README.md

 SimpleBot is a base bot that relies on plugins to add functionality, for official plugins check [simplebot_plugins](https://github.com/simplebot-org/simplebot_plugins)

-Everyone can publish they own plugins, search in PyPI to discover cool [SimpleBot plugins](https://pypi.org/search/?q=simplebot&o=&c=Environment+%3A%3A+Plugins)
+Everyone can publish their own plugins, search in PyPI to discover cool [SimpleBot plugins](https://pypi.org/search/?q=simplebot&o=&c=Environment+%3A%3A+Plugins)

 > **⚠️ NOTE:** Plugins installed as Python packages (for example with `pip`) are global to all accounts you register in the bot, to separate plugins per account you need to run each account in its own virtual environment.